saberxyL/md_note/README.md

 # md_note
-this is a repository for storing picture in markdown notes
+this is a repository for storing my notes